YOU WANT TO APPLY FOR

-You can get a job without a working permit during your studies as an international student in Canada.
+You can get a job without Working in Canada as an international student in Canada.
 Canada’s immigration policy offers international students who have selected Canada as their study destination the opportunity to gain valuable work experience.

 An international student can work outside the campus of the educational institution where he or she registers, with a valid Canadian Study Permit.